Top front-end and back-end javascript frameworks

 • Easy to scale

-• It is the most popular and easy to learn JavaScript
+• It is the most popular and easy-to-learn JavaScript

 • It has large and active communities across the globe